 What about ERIC Documents?

-Odum Library is not able to supply copies of ERIC Documents through Odum Express Document Delivery.
+Odum Library will supply copies of ERIC Documents that are only available on microfiche through Odum Express Document Delivery.
 The ERIC (at EBSCOHost) Database provides full-text access to many ERIC Documents from 1993 to the present.
-You can also visit the ERIC Education Resources Information Center.
-Both ERIC (at EBSCOHost) and the ERIC Education Resources Information Centerdatabases are available via GALILEO.
-Please take a moment to review the following tutorial on searching for ERIC resources.

 How will I know when my material has arrived?